vonclites/cs111_assignments/README.md

 # cs111_assignments

-The following instructions will help you download the assignments to your computer and import the code into Eclipse **These instructions are for Ubuntu.** I may post additional instructions for other operating systems in the future.
+The following instructions will help you download the assignments to your computer and import the code into Eclipse.

+**These instructions are for Ubuntu.**

+I may post additional instructions for other operating systems in the future.
 In the mean time, you will have to Google it.

 The version control system (VCS) 'git' comes pre-installed on the lab machines.
 If you are using your own machine, you can install git on Ubuntu by typing